 Contact OHP’s KEPRO Care Coordination team at 800-562-4620 for more information and help with these services.

 You can still get a free ride from [NEMT Name] for any of these services.
 See page [XX] for more information.
 Call [NEMT Name] at [555-555-5555] to schedule a ride or ask questions.

+Veterans and Compact of Free Association (COFA) Dental Program members.

+If you are a member of the Veterans Dental Program or COFA Dental Program, <CCO Name> only provides dental benefits and free rides to dental appointments.

+OHP and <CCO Name> do not provide access to physical health or behavioral health services or free rides for these services, which are non-covered services without care coordination.

+If you have questions regarding coverage and what benefits are available contact Customer Service at [555-555-5555].

 Moral or Religious objections.